liferay/liferay-frontend-projects/css/clay_css_2_recipes/05_toggle_switch.md

 # Toggle Switch

 This recipe will match Clay CSS Toggle Switch to [Material Design's Selection Control Switches](https://material.io/components/selection-controls).
-We won't be able to reliably create a ripple effect here without javascript to normalize the `focus` and `active` states on `input[type="checkbox"]` between browsers (e.g., Firefox and Safari don't apply the `:focus` pseudo class on click).
+We won't be able to reliably create a ripple effect here without JavaScript to normalize the `focus` and `active` states on `input[type="checkbox"]` between browsers (e.g., Firefox and Safari don't apply the `:focus` pseudo class on click).

 ## Toggle Switch Size